superfly/docs/flyctl/cmd/flyctl_sftp_find.md

   -a, --app string       Application name
-  -C, --command string   command to run on SSH session -c, --config string    Path to application configuration file -h, --help             help for console
+  -C, --command string   command to run on SSH session -c, --config string    Path to application configuration file -h, --help             help for find
   -o, --org string       The organization to operate on -q, --quiet            Don't print progress indicators for WireGuard -r, --region string    Region to create WireGuard connection in